The History Of Winter Holidays and Christmas Floral Bouquets for the Holidays

 The African-American Tradition of Kwanzaa

-Kwanzaa is important for many thousands of African-Americans living in the US.
-It is held from the 26th of December to January 1st and is based on the classic harvest festivals of west Africa.
+Kwanzaa is important for many thousands of African Americans living in the US.
+It is held from the 26th of December to January 1st and is based on the classic harvest festivals of West Africa.

 It originated in 1966 as part of the civil rights movement.
 Since then, it has become a mainstream stay of black culture in America.
 It was intended as an alternative to the traditionally white-centred Christmas holidays.
 Today, it is still a reclamation of important African values for many black citizens in the USA.